zhxl0903/CSCD94_VESPCN/README.md

 #### Data

 Put train data sequences inside different folders in Train.
 Test data goes inside the corresponding Mode folder in Test.

-Note: Mode 5 and Mode 6 supports multiple folders for different sequences in Mode folder.
+Note: Mode 5 and Mode 6 Test supports multiple folders for different sequences in Mode folder.

 #### How to Train